fgrehm/vagrant-lxc/README.md

 Sometimes the dev boxes I'm using are not able to `lxc-start` containers anymore.
-Most of the times it was an issue with the arguments I provided to it for customization (or a *buggy* kernel).
+Most of the times it was an issue with the arguments I provided to it for customization or the *buggy kernel*.
 If you run into that, rollback your changes and try to `vagrant reload` the dev box.
 If it still doesn't work, please file a bug at the [issue tracker](https://github.com/fgrehm/vagrant-lxc/issues).